 Veterinarian Marie Haynes describes the most important things to look for and how to know when to put your dog down.
-She also shares her experience with putting her own dog down at home, and offers help for healing the grief of losing your dog.
+This vet also shares her experience with putting her own dog to sleep at home, and offers help for healing the grief of losing your dog.

 Are you confused about putting your dog down?
 It’s natural and expected to feel devastated, guilty, sad, and lost.
 This information about when to put your dog down is from a veterinarian who had to put her own dog to sleep.
 She shares her story, and offers general information about the process of putting a dog down.

 This is the most important thing to remember about putting your dog to sleep: “If you can save your dog or cat even one day of discomfort, you must,” says Dr Haynes.
 To learn about the different types of discomfort and pain, read through the comments section below.
 Many readers have shared their experience and struggle with knowing when to put a dog down – reading their experiences will help you see you’re not alone.